p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - Dynamic client role creation can be performed via Keycloak Admin REST API by ComplexApp.
 - Group and role management APIs must enforce all scoping and isolation rules.
+- **Hierarchical subadmin APIs**: Implement endpoints that allow subadmins to manage their subtree, including user, group, and permission management.
+- **Per-group permission APIs**: Implement endpoints for querying and updating permissions for any group, with proper authorization checks.
 - UI must use the backend API to determine what to display/manage for the current user.

 ---